 - 1. You cannot have more than one license. - 2.
 You must notify your employer within 30 days of conviction for any traffic violation (except parking).
 This is true no matter what type of vehicle you were driving. - 3.
 You must notify DMV within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
 This is true no matter what type of vehicle you were driving. - 4.
 You must notify your employer within two business days if your license is suspended, revoked, or cancelled, or if you are disqualified from driving. - 5.
 You must give your employer information on all driving jobs you have held for the past 10 years. - 6.
 You cannot drive a CMV without a current, valid CDL with all required endorsements. - 7.
 All states are connected to one computerized system to share information about CDL drivers. - 8.
-You will be disqualified for using a mobile telephone to conduct a voice communication or dial a mobile telephone while operating a CMV. - 9.
-You will be disqualified for sending or reading text messages while operating a CMV.

-10. You must be properly restrained by a safety belt at all times while operating a CMV.

-Nevada Commercial Driver License Manual, (pg.1-9)

-11. At least every 12 months, your employer will require you to obtain or consent to obtain your driving record from DMV.
-Federal Motor Carrier Safety Regulation 391.25, Annual Inquiry and Review of Driving Record
+You are not allowed to hold a mobile telephone to conduct a voice communication or dial a mobile telephone by pressing more than a single button when driving. - 9.
+You will be disqualified for conducting voice communication or dialing a mobile telephone, sending or reading text messages while operating a CMV. - 10.
+You must be properly restrained by a safety belt at all times while operating a CMV (Nevada Commercial Driver License Manual, pg.
+1-9). - 11.
+At least every 12 months, your employer will require you to obtain or consent to obtain your driving record from DMV (Federal Motor Carrier Safety Regulation 391.25, Annual Inquiry and Review of Driving Record).